Charles Herbert Garvin: Military service

-In 1917, the United States joined World War I and the entire nation was abuzz to join the effort.
-After the declaration of war with Germany, many African-Americans were turned away from local recruiting stations.
+In 1917, the United States joined World War I, and the nation was abuzz to join the effort.
+After the declaration of war with Germany, many African Americans were turned away from local recruiting stations.
 Unprepared for a large-scale conflict, the United States Army had only four black regiments, and many commanders would not allow the mixing of blacks and whites in their units.
 Also, the black regiments themselves were not trusted to be sent to Europe, as many of the higher-ups lacked confidence in black soldiers as fighters.
-Fort Des Moines Provisional Army Officer Training School had been opened for training African-American men as there had been a huge influx of African-American volunteers and a petition had been made by the students of Howard University.
+Fort Des Moines Provisional Army Officer Training School had been opened for training African-American men as there had been a huge influx of African-American volunteers and the students of Howard University had made a petition.
 However, there was still some discontent at the facility as many soldiers found that they had been unfairly assessed for merely being black.

-When Dr. Garvin answered the military's call for physicians he was immediately given the rank of first lieutenant in the Army Medical Reserve Corps.
+When Garvin answered the military's call for physicians he was immediately given the rank of first lieutenant in the Army Medical Reserve Corps.
 Like all the African-American recruits, Lt.
 Garvin was sent to Fort Des Moines for medical training at the Medical Officers Training Camp.
 After completing his training, he was assigned battalion surgeon in 1st Battalion, 367th Infantry.
 In September 1918, Garvin was promoted to commanding officer of the 368th Ambulance Company.
-Along with his responsibilities as a surgeon, he was also in charge of making sure that the company had all the essential materials — such as the wagon, animals, waste disposal supplies, medics — and was coordinated to evacuate efficiently.
+Along with his responsibilities as a surgeon, he was also in charge of making sure that the company had all the essential materials — such as the wagon, animals, waste disposal supplies, and medics — and was coordinated to evacuate efficiently.

 Before leaving for France, Garvin was ranked Captain.
-In France Cpt.
-Garvin found a large amount of work on his plate.
+In France, Garvin found a large amount of work on his plate.
 The 92nd Division had been assigned to the trenches to assist the French troops there who had been facing aggressive assaults from the Germans for months.
-Cpt.
 Garvin spent a lot of his time treating soldiers for illnesses, such as influenza, and gas inhalation.
-Most African-American soldiers had been assigned to noncombatant engineer units that performed the dangerous and hard jobs of digging trenches and forming roads and fortification against the Germans.
-Cpt.
-Garvin attended to those heavily injured from building, as the Germans were becoming more aggressive in late 1918.
+Most African-American soldiers had been assigned to noncombatant engineer units that performed the dangerous and hard jobs of digging trenches and forming roads and fortifications against the Germans.
+Garvin attended to those heavily injured from the building, as the Germans were becoming more aggressive in late 1918.
 One tactic the Germans used in the trenches was throwing constant gassing shells at the Allied troops, causing the hospitals to be filled with me suffering from lung and breathing problems.